Chik-Network/hsmk/README.md

 HSMK: hardware security module software/simulator

-This project is intended to run on an air-gapped computer to sign chia spends using bls12_381 keys.
+This project is intended to run on an air-gapped computer to sign chik spends using bls12_381 keys.

 Install